Now Reading

 Project Upland Magazine Content from New Hampshire

 If you go back to the very beginning of Project Upland Magazine, you will not have to go far to see the influence that the New Hampshire uplands had on the platform.
 The first-ever Project Upland film, Searching-A New England Bird Hunting Tale, was filmed in New Hampshire.
-Other films from the state include The Experience, Partridge Country, and Live for October.
+Other films from the state include The Experience and Partridge Country.

 As the founder of Project Upland, I would say this state fueled my imagination to help inspire the platform’s inception.
 The film First Season, which stands as our highest-watched film to-date, has a good portion inside the Granite state but also follows the woodcock migration to Connecticut.
 Most recently, the one-hour feature film collaboration with Backcountry Hunters and Anglers called #PublicGrouse had its last segment in New Hampshire.